DilaraUcar/the-hangman-game/README.md

 ## FEATURES
 - The computer ramdomly selects a word from the words list.
 The player cannot see this word but is instead presented with underscores for the amount of letters there is in the selected word, and the correct letter inputs.

-- The computer accepts user input and gives responsive feedback with input validation and handles error.
+- The computer accepts user input and gives responsive feedback with input validation and handles error on all inputs.

 - User cannot enter a number, more than one letter, or the same letter twice and will be presented with a responsive feedaback message.